shane-tomlinson/browserid-wordpress/readme.txt

 == Screenshots ==

-1. Mozilla Persona logo
-1. Mozilla Persona login button
-1. WordPress login dialog
+1. WordPress login with Persona
+2. Wordpress login with "Disable Non-Persona authentication"
+3. Login widget
+4. Comment with Persona
+5. Persona dialog using siteName, siteLogo and backgroundColor

 == Getting Involved ==